This article explains how to create, configure, and manage a guest network, along with the optional guest portal and hotspot system.

 UniFi Hotspot System

-Built separately from the UniFi Network Controller management system (device configuration/adoption sections), trusted employees can be granted limited-access Hotspot accounts to perform actions on Guest users, including:
+Built separately from the UniFi Network management system (device configuration/adoption sections), trusted employees can be granted limited-access Hotspot accounts to perform actions on Guest users, including:

 - Print vouchers